koda_validate

 • validate_object_async (Optional[Callable[[TypeVar(_DCT, bound= DataclassLike)], Awaitable[Union[CoercionErr, ContainerErr, ExtraKeysErr, IndexErrs, KeyErrs, MapErr, MissingKeyErr, PredicateErrs[Any], SetErrs, TypeErr, ValidationErrBase, UnionErrs, None]]]], default: None) – same as validate_object, except that is runs asynchronously

-• typehint_resolver (Callable[[Any], Validator[Any]], default: <function get_typehint_validator at 0x7fa8194d2c00>) – define this to override default inferred validators for types
+• typehint_resolver (Callable[[Any], Validator[Any]], default: <function get_typehint_validator at 0x7e4eba4e8400>) – define this to override default inferred validators for types

 • fail_on_unknown_keys (bool, default: False) – if True, this will fail if any keys not defined by self.data_cls are found.
 This will fail before any values are validated.

-• coerce (Optional[Coercer[Dict[Any, Any]]], default: None) – a function that can control coercion
+• coerce (Optional[Coercer[dict[Any, Any]]], default: None) – a function that can control coercion

 Raises: